 If you have another case, let's say the next day, the request would include both the information for the first and second case.
 This way, management knows that you have requested the time needed for both.
 This same process would continue each day until you receive the time.
-If denials continue, seek advice from your branch officers, and they should advise the national business agent if this is an ongoing problem.
+If denials continue, seek advice from your branch officers-and they should advise the national business agent if this is a continual problem.

 What we need to do is to apply the contract.
-If this is done, then the grievance process will work as it was intended to, and the members will be served.
+If this is done, then the grievance process will work as intended and the members will be served.